Abhishek-Dewangan/Abhishek-Dewangan/README.md

   <img src="https://readme-typing-svg.herokuapp.com/?lines=Passionate%20Coder;&center=true&width=500&height=50">
 </p>

-<h2 align="center"> :card_file_box: About Me</h2>
+<h2 align="center" margin-top={0}> :card_file_box: About Me</h2>
 <h4 align='center'>👋 A passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
 My GitHub is a collection of projects and code snippets that showcase my expertise in building full-stack solutions using the MERN stack.

-In addition to my MERN proficiency, I bring valuable experience from my previous role at CrioDo company, where I worked as a Java developer specializing in Selenium automation testing.
+In addition to my MERN proficiency, I bring valuable experience from my previous role at CrioDo company, where I worked in Java and Selenium automation testing.
 During my time there, I honed my skills in developing robust and scalable Java applications while ensuring top-notch quality through efficient Selenium-based testing.</h4>

 <h4>💼 What I do:</h4>
   <p align="justify" margin-right={1em}>Create responsive and interactive front-end interfaces using React.js.